How to Measure the Performance of Performance MeasurementSeptember 12, 2017 by Stacey Barr

 - You have enough skill and time to measure the three suggestion measures of impact on goal achievement, above.
 AND…

-- You are prepared to start measuring these BEFORE you implement proper performance measures for your goals, so you can observe the impact of those proper performance measures.
+- You are prepared to start measuring these BEFORE you implement proper performance measures for your goals (using a proper measurement methodology), so you can observe the impact of those proper performance measures.

 My guess is that doing this is not likely to happen in the majority of organisations.
 If you have the wherewithal to do that, you will probably just put the effort into performance measures for your goals.
 And trust that measuring performance well is better than not measuring it at all.